kwe92/InMemDB/README.md

-# InMemoryDatabase: powered by sqlite
+# InMemDB: powered by sqlite

 ## What it is?